Music at CCF

 Christ Church Handbell Choir

-Outstanding music and art is an integral part of the Christ Church’s life.
-Blessed by the acoustical resonance of the Parish House, our occasional special musical performances are exquisite.
-These musical offerings depend on the generosity of our parish and friends to help support this musical ministry.
+Outstanding music and art are an integral part of Christ Church, Frederica.
+Blessed by both the beauty of our historic church and the acoustical resonance of our Parish House, our occasional St. Cecilia Series performances are exquisite.
+These musical offerings depend on the generosity of our parish and friends to help support this ministry.
 We welcome your interest and would be pleased to discuss ways in which you might be a partner in our work by offering an unrestricted gift or sponsoring a concert or event.
+Donations, memorials, and attending our events are always welcome.

 The care of our parishioners at Christ Church is shared by our clergy and other specially trained laypersons in our parish.
 Our priests are especially available to visit you in the hospital, to pray with you, to offer Sacraments and the rites of the Church, and to lend a listening ear and pastoral presence at times of acute crisis.